UB-Mannheim/crass/doc/image-processing.md

 ### Splicemaintype
 The splicemaintype starts or ends (depending on the *splicemaintypestart*-Option) the splicepattern.

-#### Splicemaintypestart
+#### Splicemaintypestop
-The splicemaintypestart specifies if the splicemaintype starts or ends the splicepattern.
-(Default: Ends)
+The splicemaintypestop set the maintype to the end of each segment not the start (default).

-    ./crass (...options...) --splicetypes a,b,f
+    ./crass (...options...) --splicetypes a,b,h
-    ./crass (...options...) --splicemaintype f
+    ./crass (...options...) --splicemaintype h

-Only the segments of the types a, b and f will be considered in the splicing process.
-The pattern will end with a f-segment.
+Only the segments of the types a, b and h will be considered in the splicing process.
+The pattern will start with a h-segment.
 There can be several a and b segments in between.

 [1]: http://scikit-image.org/docs/dev/auto_examples/segmentation/plot_niblack_sauvola.html
 [2]: http://scikit-image.org/docs/dev/api/skimage.filters.html#skimage.filters.threshold_sauvola